zpconn/zachconn/resume.markdown

 ### Work Experience

 * **FlightAware**:
-	Lead software developer. *June 2013 to present*.
+	Director of Engineering. *June 2013 to present*.

-	-  Direct management responsibility for the backend flight tracking team, which develops and maintains the company's core flight tracking decision engine.
-Drive the vision and implementation of the company's flight tracking technology while focusing on leading and growing the team.
+	- Founded and run the Aviation Insight organization with multiple fully staffed teams focusing on core flight tracking infrastructure, the quality of all flight and surface tracking results company-wide, and machine learning for predictive problems.
+Responsible for hiring, staff retention, people management, high-level architectural planning, fundamental research, and business leadership and vision.

+	- Accountable for the quality, performance, and reliability of all flight and surface tracking results.

-	- Spearheaded the design and implementation of a major rearchitecture of the core flight tracking infrastructure from a serial processor into a highly performant distributed system, increasing the company's data processing capacity by a factor of 10x.
+	- Oversaw design and implementation of three generations of the core flight tracking decision engine, including the transition from a serial single-threaded processor to a highly performant distributed system.
+Personally responsible for a 10x increase in the company's flight data processing capacity.

-	- Act in rotating role as release engineer: oversee and perform the daily production code push; review all code going into production; analyze new SQL queries; work with individual developers to avert problems; produce company-wide weekly development report.
+	- Pioneered the use of distributed machine learning and deep learning at FlightAware in particular and the aviation industry in general.
+Conceived, incubated, helped implement, and now oversee the [FlightAware Foresight](https://flightaware.com/commercial/foresight/) product suite.

+	- Oversaw design and implementation of multiple production machine learning systems for computing runway landing times, gate arrival times, and more.
+We train thousands of models on hundreds of thousands of CPU cores using hundreds of millions of historical examples per airport.
+These real-time estimates are now in operational use by the largest airports and airlines in the world and impact the majority of the US air traveling public.

 * **Rice University**:
 	Research intern.
 Studied metric and differential geometry in the context of classic complex analysis under Prof. Frank Jones. *Summer 2012*.